2008 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features Of The 2008 Nickel

-Understanding the design elements and physical attributes of the 2008 nickel helps identify authentic coins and assess their condition.
-This section examines the artistic features on both sides of the coin, along with technical specifications like composition and dimensions.
+Understanding the design and physical specifications of the 2008 nickel helps you identify authentic coins and evaluate their condition.
+This section examines both sides of the coin and its key technical details.

 The Obverse Of The 2008 Nickel

-Below Jefferson’s portrait sits the year 2008, with the mint mark appearing just beneath the date.
-Philadelphia coins show either no mark or a “P,” Denver pieces display a “D,” and San Francisco proofs carry an “S.”
+Below the portrait sits the date 2008, with the mint mark positioned just beneath it.
+Philadelphia coins show either no mark or a small “P”, Denver pieces carry a “D”, and San Francisco proof coins bear an “S.”

 The Reverse Of The 2008 Nickel

-The Latin phrase “E PLURIBUS UNUM” curves along the top of the coin, translating to “out of many, one.”
-Below the building sits the word “MONTICELLO,” identifying Jefferson’s historic home.
+The Latin phrase “E PLURIBUS UNUM” (“out of many, one”) curves along the top of the coin.
+Below the building, the word MONTICELLO identifies Jefferson’s historic home.

 Other Features Of The 2008 Nickel

 The 2008 nickel measures 21.2 millimeters in diameter and weighs exactly 5 grams.
-Its thickness spans 1.95 millimeters from face to face.
-The edge remains completely smooth with no reeding or lettering, maintaining the traditional nickel appearance that dates back to 1866.
+Its thickness is 1.95 millimeters, and the edge is completely smooth — no ridges or lettering.

-The coin’s composition consists of 75 percent copper and 25 percent nickel, creating the characteristic silver-colored appearance.
-This alloy has remained standard for nickels since 1946, following a brief wartime period when the Mint used a silver-based composition.
+The coin’s composition is 75% copper and 25% nickel, creating its characteristic silver-colored appearance.
+This alloy has been standard for nickels since 1946, following the wartime period (1942–1945) when the Mint used a 35% silver alloy to conserve nickel for the war effort.

-The metal content gives each 2008 nickel a base melt value of approximately 5.8 cents based on commodity prices.
+The metal content gives each 2008 nickel a base melt value of approximately $0.058 based on current commodity prices — slightly above its five-cent face value.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)